An honest account of what brought us here, what we built, and where the work has taken us.

 The most profound impact was interior — in ourselves, in our marriage, in how we parent, and in how we hold relationships across generations, including with extended family who see the world quite differently from us.

-In Chennai, we expanded the scope of what Inner Companion does.
+From there, we expanded the scope of what Inner Companion does.
 We developed our Readathon — bringing families and children together around books and the quiet practice of reading.
 We built our essay series: a body of writing on learning, stewardship, intentional living, and community, drawn from years of lived experience and research, freely available on this site.
-And Arasu, entirely self-taught, has become our full-stack developer — building the website, the digital infrastructure, and now a community platform to translate what we created in physical space into something reachable beyond place.
+And Arasu, entirely self-taught, has become our full-stack developer — building the website, the digital infrastructure, and a community platform to translate what we created in physical space into something reachable beyond place.

 The alternative path is not a destination.
 It is a practice.
 It requires that you show up for it every day, fail at it regularly, and choose it again anyway.